Aggregating Funnels for Faster Fetch&Add and Queues: Aggregating Funnels Algorithm

-Our experimental implementation uses epoch-based reclamation \cite{F03} for Batch objects.
+Our implementation in~\Cref{sec:experiments} uses epoch-based reclamation \cite{F03} for Batch and Aggregator objects.
 Other safe memory reclamation techniques would also work.
+We cannot prove any worst-case bound on memory usage when using epoch-based reclamation, however we can bound the number of objects that have been allocated and not yet retired to the epoch-based collector.
+An Aggregator is retired as soon as it is no longer pointed to by the $\x{Agg}$ array and a Batch is retired as soon as it is not pointed to by an Aggregator.
+Therefore, there are at most $\Theta(m)$ Aggregator and Batch objects that have not yet been retired.
+In addition to these, we also use $\Theta(m)$ memory words to store the $\x{Main}$ and $\x{Agg}$ variables.
+So the overall space usage, if we do not count objects that have been retired and not freed, is $\Theta(m)$.

-For a counter, which supports only \op{Add} and \op{Read} operations, we can save space by not using Batch objects at all---if each \Agg\ simply stores the value that would usually be stored in \x{last.after}, \op{Add} operations could still detect when to stop waiting for their batch to be applied to \x{Main} (as in line~\ref{wait} of \op{Fetch\&Add}). \Siddhartha{It's a bit unclear why we have the last couple of sentences.} \Eric{It's just an optimization if we want a counter rather than fetch-and-add.
-I reworded a bit to make this clearer} \Siddhartha{This is better.
-But I think it may still be a little unclear.
-We are probably fine sticking with this; but if there is a brief way in which we can make it more clear that we mean to say that the algorithm can be adapted to support a counter, and that adapted algorithm can be more space efficient, that might be nice.}
+As a sidenote, for a counter, which supports only \op{Add} and \op{Read} operations, we can save space by not using Batch objects at all---if each \Agg\ simply stores the value that would usually be stored in \x{last.after}, \op{Add} operations can detect when to stop waiting for their batch to be applied to \x{Main} (as in line~\ref{wait} of \op{Fetch\&Add}).
+This simplicity stems from the fact that an \op{Add} need not figure out a response value.